rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 Any module which is invoking the API should ensure calls are made in a thread safe manner.

-Different 3rd party vendors allowed to create internal threads to meet the operational requirements.
-In this case 3rd party implementations should be responsible to synchronize between the calls, events and cleanup the thread.
+Vendors can create internal threads/events to meet their operation requirements.
+These should be responsible to synchronize between the calls, events and cleaned up on closure.

 ## Process Model